Improved Probabilistic Lower Bounds for Separable Matrices: Introduction

-The rest of the paper is organized as follows.
-In Section~\ref{sec: preliminaries}, we introduce important definitions and notations that are used throughout the paper.
-We formulate and prove Theorem \ref{th: lower bound} with the lower bound on the rate of the $(=d)$-UFFD codes in Section \ref{sec: lower bound}.
-In the next Section \ref{sec: asymptotic} we describe the asymptotic behavior of the rate of the $(=d)$-UFFD codes in Theorem \ref{th: asymptotic}.
-We describe the lower bounds on the rate of the $(\le d)$-UFFD and $(\le d)$-UF codes in Section \ref{sec: <= d uffd}.
-Section \ref{sec: conclusion} concludes the main part of the paper.
+{The rest of the paper is organized as follows.
+In Section \ref{sec: preliminaries}, we introduce important definitions and notations that are used throughout the paper.
+We formulate Theorems \ref{th: d-SM lower bound} and \ref{th: d-LDSM lower bound} with the lower bounds on the rates of $d$-SM and $(d, n^{1/d})$-LDSM in Section \ref{sec: SM LDSM lower bound}.In in Section \ref{sec: <= d SM LDSM} we describe the lower bounds on the rates of $\bar{d}$-SM and $(\bar{d}, n^{1/d})$-LDSM.
+Section \ref{sec: conclusion} concludes the main part of the paper.} We delegate proofs of the main theorems and some additional information to Appendices \ref{sec: appendix a}, and \ref{sec: appendix b}.